 That represents our discretionary repairs — i.e., not including those required by the lender (which on this deal were substantial).
 At the time we submitted the budget to the lender, we viewed the amounts and general estimates.
 Although we already had bids for some of the projects, they were preliminary, and subject to change once we detailed the scope.

-It turns out the lender did not view our line items as general estimates or guidelines, but as exact amounts that were set in stone.
+It turns out the lender did not view our line items as general estimates or guidelines.
+Instead, the lender viewed them as exact amounts that were set in stone.
 Naturally, as we implemented our CapEx plan, it turned out that some projects cost more than we anticipated, while others cost less.
-However, since the lender allowed no flexibility on the initial amounts for each category if any project cost more than was allocated we had to pay those costs out of our operating funds.
+However, the lender allowed no flexibility on the initial amounts for each category if any project cost more than was allocated.
+As a result, we had to pay those costs out of our operating funds.

 In a couple instances, we did get the lender to adjust the allocated amounts for a couple categories (including foundation repairs, which was a required repair — perhaps a story for another time).
-However, it was an extremely arduous and time-consuming process, involving a formal letter to the lender laying out in detail why we were requesting that the funds be re-allocated.
+However, it was an extremely arduous and time-consuming process.
+It involved a formal letter to the lender laying out in detail why we were requesting that to re-allocate the funds.

 I later learned that not all Agency lenders operate in this way.
-Some lenders treat the CapEx budget as a single bucket, and will simply reimburse any expenditures submitted for draws — regardless of what category they fit into — until the budget is depleted.
+Some lenders treat the CapEx budget as a single bucket, and will simply reimburse any expenditures submitted for draws — regardless of what category they fit into — until they deplete their budget.

 Note that this is anecdotal, and your mileage may vary.
-Needless to say, if we had known about these differences at the beginning of the loan application process, we likely would have gone with a lender that is more flexible with their CapEx draws.
+Needless to say, suppose we had known about these differences at the beginning of the loan application process.
+In this case, we likely would have gone with a lender that is more flexible with their CapEx draws.